farzanmrz/test-agentic/docs/self/eprise_research/department-wise usecases.md

-Great, I’ll begin researching enterprise-ready RAG agent use cases focused on chat-based interactions with internal documents and reports.
-I’ll prioritize practical, real-world applications across departments—especially manufacturing—and produce a report-style summary with examples, document types, user queries, business value, and notes on underserved opportunities.

-I’ll update you once the full findings are ready.

 # Manufacturing

 **1. Document/Report Types & Workflows (High-Value when Chat-Enabled):** Manufacturing generates extensive documentation that can be unlocked via RAG chat assistants.
 Key examples include: